 -fruit (I always have fruit on hand for snacks and green smoothies – some frozen, and some fresh.
 I like to buy the more expensive berries frozen so they don’t go bad)

 C. Choose healthy fats.
 Have a couple good quality cooking oils on hand, like olive oil and coconut oil.
 Be sure to pick up some quality fats to include with your proteins and greens.

 Some good fats include:

 D. Choose greens/veggies.
 I was never a big fan of cooking a lot of vegetables.
 I like sauteeing up some spinach or supergreens with a little garlic for breakfast, but I’d rather have a big mixed greens salad, and Green Smoothies make my life awesome.
 Whatever you prefer, the important thing is to get those daily greens in your body.
 We need the phytonutrients, vitamins and compounds they contain.

 -cucumber, celery, sugar snap peas or other crunchy veggies

-Use the above guidelines to help you get set up, and when you’re ready for a complete 4-week meal plan that includes these kinds of foods in tasty and delicious recipes with daily menus, weekly grocery lists, food prep steps and is gluten and dairy free (and has vegetarian and pescetarian options), get your copy of the Body Fuel System!
+Use the above guidelines to help you get set up, and when you’re ready for a done for you meal plan that includes these kinds of foods in tasty and delicious recipes with daily menus, weekly grocery lists, food prep steps and is gluten and dairy free (and has vegetarian and pescatarian options), get the Body Fuel System!